 - Not that easy to ride in town due to the long wheelbase

 - Can be uncomfortable, especially if it’s a hardtail chopper

 - Seriously, expect to get a lot of attention

 Basically, a bobber is a regular motorcycle with all the unnecessary (in the opinion of the owner) parts removed and maybe a few styling cues added in.
 Stuff that tends to get ditched includes fenders, side panels, instruments, windscreens, and anything mandated by the government.
 A seat for two may get “bobbed” into a seat for one, and ugly bits like turn signals may be replaced with similarly functional but more stylish items.
 Bobbers mirror choppers in their infinite diversity, but one key difference is a bobber typically retains its basic utility and geometry, so it’s still practical to ride every day.
 Just be sure to get a stylish jacket, boots, gloves, and the best motorcycle helmet to match your ultra-hip ride.

 Examples: Harley-Davidson Street Bob, Triumph Bobber Classic, any number of bikes coming from local shops or private builders

-- Retains basic functionality of the original motorcycle
+- Retains the basic functionality of the original motorcycle

 - You and some friends could probably pull off a bobber conversion